RealOrangeOne/theorangeone.net/content/robotics/_index.md

 ### Post 2015
 Unfortunately, after I left college, I also left behind entering Student Robotics as a competitor.
 Fortunately however, [they're always looking for volunteers](https://studentrobotics.org/volunteer/) to help run the competition itself, as a _Blue Shirt_.
 The college kept on working, and keep [their website](http://robotics.collycomp.uk/) updated.

-## SmallPiece
+## Smallpeice
-[Smallpiece](/robotics/smallpiece) is a competition run in part by members of Student Robotics.
+[Smallpeice](/robotics/smallpeice) is a competition run in part by members of Student Robotics.
 It's basically the entire Student Robotics year, compressed into just 5 days!
-Details on this can be found on the [Smallpiece](/robotics/smallpiece) page.
+Details on this can be found on the [Smallpeice](/robotics/smallpeice) page.